-The Strategy Vision Statement
+He Kupu Tauākī - Te Rautaki Matawhānui The Strategy Vision Statement

 Ecosystems, from the mountains to the sea, and the indigenous species and habitats contained within, are protected, and thriving.
 Our community is enriched through a strong connection with nature.

-Manawhenua are exercising their full rangatiratanga and kaitiakitanga and our prosperity is intrinsically linked to Selwyn's flourishing native biodiversity.
+Mana whenua are exercising their full rakatirataka and kaitiakitaka and our prosperity is intrinsically linked to Selwyn's flourishing native biodiversity.

-The Strategy Goals
+Kā Aroka Matua - Te Rautaki The Strategy Goals

-Achieving the Strategy's Vision will require leadership from the Council, as well as participation from and the development of partnerships with manawhenua, local communities, landowners, and the agencies.
+Achieving the strategy's vision will require leadership from the Council, as well as participation from and the development of partnerships with mana whenua, local communities, landowners, and the agencies.

-The Vision is supported by four main Goals:
+The vision is supported by four main Goals:

-- 1. Work in partnership with manawhenua, landowners, and other stakeholders to protect, enhance, maintain, and restore indigenous biodiversity, mahinga kai, taonga species, and culturally and historically significant sites. - 2.
-Identify the state of indigenous biodiversity within Selwyn and develop appropriate responses in accordance with our statutory responsibilities to halt the decline of our flora and fauna. - 3.
-Support actions by landowners and our community to protect and restore indigenous biodiversity and enhance public awareness of our natural environment. - 4.
-Encourage and increase the integration of indigenous species in modified environments, including urban spaces, lifestyle blocks, and managed waterways.
+- 1. Work in partnership with mana whenua, landowners and other stakeholders, to protect, enhance, maintain, and restore indigenous biodiversity whilst recognising the importance of mahika kai, taoka species, and culturally and historically significant sites. - 2.
+Identify the state of indigenous biodiversity within Selwyn and develop appropriate responses in accordance with our statutory, non-statutory and mana whenua responsibilities to halt the decline of our flora and fauna

+- 3. Support actions by landowners and our community to protect and restore indigenous biodiversity and enhance public awareness of our natural environment. - 4.
+Encourage and increase the integration of indigenous species across our district, including urban spaces, lifestyle blocks and waterways.

-The goals are broken down into targets and actions that can be found on pages 29 to 37 of this document.
+The goals are broken down into targets and actions that can be found on pages 50 to 57 of this document.
 The actions are listed along with contributing parties, timeframes, and potential funding sources.